deweya/wordpress-in-aws/README.md

 ```

 ## Deploying the CentOS WordPress AMI
 I created a [terraform config](./terraform) for deploying this AMI in a highly-available pattern.
-Below describes the architecture in which WordPress is deployed:
+Below describes an example architecture if you choose to deploy WordPress in private subnets:

 ![WordPress AWS Architecture](./images/wordpress-aws.png)